TurboVega/fge/README.md

     ...
 ```

-This particular function has no parameters, but if there were some, they would follow the word "initialize" in the call,
+This particular function has no parameters, but if there were some, they would be inside the parentheses, like normal,
 separated by the proper commas.